awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-getting-started.md

 Alternatively, you can register instances with your load balancer later on using the following options:
 + Select running instances after you create the load balancer\.
 For more information, see [Register Instances with Your Load Balancer](elb-deregister-register-instances.md)\.
 + Set up Auto Scaling to register the instances automatically when it launches them\.
-For more information, see [Set Up a Scaled and Load\-Balanced Application](https://docs.aws.amazon.com/autoscaling/latest/userguide/as-register-lbs-with-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Set up a scaled and load\-balanced application](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-register-lbs-with-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.

-## Step 6: Tag Your Load Balancer \(Optional\)<a name="create-tags"></a>
+## Step 6: Tag your load balancer \(optional\)<a name="create-tags"></a>

 You can tag your load balancer, or continue to the next step\.
-Note that you can tag your load balancer later on; for more information, see [Tag Your Classic Load Balancer](add-remove-tags.md)\.
+Note that you can tag your load balancer later on; for more information, see [Tag your Classic Load Balancer](add-remove-tags.md)\.

 **To add tags to your load balancer**